Lent 2026 Bible Study

 Keep it simple:

-If you miss a day, continue the next.
+However, if you miss a day, simply continue the next.
 Grace matters.

 This Lent 2026 Bible Study is meant to walk with you, not pressure you.